Balakrishna8524/Balakrishna8524/README.md

 ### Senior Software Engineer | Full Stack Developer | PHP Developer

-"I want to make things that make a difference."

 With over 7 years of web development experience, I have honed my skills as a PHP Developer, successfully delivering dynamic and complex projects for corporates, communities, and individuals.
 My expertise spans both front-end and back-end development, ensuring seamless user experiences and robust functionality.

 ---